top of page

 The Situation:

-A mid-sized healthcare research organization (~250 employees) relied heavily on teams of researchers to assemble and synthesize large research dossiers for clients.
-These engagements combined client and consumer interviews, competitive landscape research, and medical and scientific literature into structured deliverables for healthcare organizations.
+A mid-sized healthcare research organization (~250 employees) relied on teams of researchers to assemble and synthesize large dossiers for clients.
+These engagements combined client and consumer interviews with competitive and scientific research, structured into deliverables for healthcare organizations.

-Nearly half of the company’s staff worked on this synthesis process.
-It was thoughtful, high-quality work — but extremely time-intensive.
+Nearly half of the company's staff worked on this synthesis process.
+It was thoughtful, high-quality work, but time-intensive.
 As demand grew, the organization faced a difficult tradeoff: longer hours, more hiring, or reduced client capacity.

 The CTO saw an opportunity to apply AI to accelerate the research workflow, but previous attempts to introduce new technology had met resistance from the Board of Directors.
 Any proposed solution needed to be both effective and trustworthy.